SummerFHD/SummerFHD/README.md

 ## 🌍 Let's Connect

 - 📫 Reach me via email at **andi.muhammadnauval@Student.upj.ac.id**.
-- 🌐 Check out my personal portfolio: (Soon).
+- 🌐 Check out my Linkedin: (https://www.linkedin.com/in/andimnrz/).
 - 💬 Follow me on Instagram for updates: (https://instagram.com/andimnrz).

 Feel free to explore my repositories and contribute to projects I'm passionate about!
 I'm always open to learning and collaborating on exciting new ideas.